Can The Progressive Corporation (PGR) Remain Competitive?

-The Progressive Corporation (NYSE:PGR) went down by -1.30% from its latest closing price compared to the recent 1-year high of $107.58.
-The company’s stock price has collected 0.88% of gains in the last five trading sessions.
-Press Release reported on 07/30/21 that Mike Linton and Pamela Hughes Patenaude to join loanDepot board of directors
+The Progressive Corporation (NYSE:PGR) went up by 0.77% from its latest closing price compared to the recent 1-year high of $107.58.
+The company’s stock price has collected 1.82% of gains in the last five trading sessions.
+Press Release reported on 08/09/21 that Progressive Announces Quarterly Common and Preferred Share Dividends

 Is It Worth Investing in The Progressive Corporation (NYSE :PGR) Right Now?